NYIHB

 Curtis Evans was born and raised in Columbus, Georgia.
 After meeting Dr. Martin Luther King Jr. and Julian Bond, he joined the Student Nonviolent Coordinating Committee (SNCC).
 He taught literacy classes in various Negro Baptist churches in Mississippi until he graduated high school.

 Curtis began his undergraduate college studies at Penn State University.
 He was drafted into the Army during his second year of college because he could not afford the full-time tuition.
 He returned to complete college after an honorable discharge as a decorated veteran of the Vietnam Era.
 Mr. Evans developed the Association of Ambulance Technicians, Inc., which spearheaded the first standard educational requirements for Emergency Medical Technicians.
 He also became the first trained Emergency Medical Technician in New York.
 Mr. Evans was appointed to a hospital administrative post and established the first Triage System in a New York City Hospital at Coney Island Hospital, Brooklyn, N.Y.
 His achievements in hospital administration resulted in him being awarded the status of Fellow of the American Academy of Medical Administrators.
 He has a master’s certificate in Public Health with a concentration in Hospital Administration, a master’s degree in human services, and a postgraduate certificate in Community Health Care center administration.
 He is a Credentialed Alcoholism and Substance Abuse Counselor (CASAC), Credentialed Prevention Professional (CPP), NYSOASAS Faculty Member, and Chief Operating Officer at the New York Institute of Health and Behavior.
-A lifelong learner, Mr. Evans is enrolled in law school to complete his Juris Doctorate.
+A lifetime learner, Mr. Evans’ last most recent academic achievement was his JD degree from Law school.

 Our Staff